Skills Set Of An Instructional Designer

 - Effectively communicate both visually and verbally, be a good listener and create measurable objectives, based on the audience’s needs.
 This requires the successful identification of the learners’ general characteristics.

-- Create content with information that can be used and applied in the real world and especially within the audience’s professional field, always in cooperation with SMEs, professionals and team members.
+- Create content with information that can be used and applied in the real world; especially within the audience’s professional field.
+Always do that in cooperation with SMEs, professionals and team members.

-- Select the right instructional media, and write effective copies, texts, audio and video scripts.
-This requires thorough media knowledge.
+- Select the right instructional multimedia, and write effective copies, texts, audio and video scripts.
+This requires thorough multimedia knowledge.

 - Focus on the expected outcomes, based on the audience’s prior skills, experience, expectations and needs, and design a course based on the available technology, budget and time.

-- Be an effectual project manager, able to develop the right instructional strategy and the appropriate structure, with pre-class activities, presentations, learners participation, practice problems, case studies, and evaluations.
+- Be an effectual eLearning project manager, able to develop the right instructional strategy and the appropriate structure; with pre-class activities, presentations, learners participation, practice problems, case studies, and evaluations.

-- Be a successful, flexible and resourceful problem solver, able to tackle with any kind of setback and obstacle.
+- Become a successful, flexible and resourceful problem solver, able to tackle with any kind of setback and obstacle.

-- Be able to create effective and fair assessment methods that foster the learners’ development by providing opportunities to demonstrate their mastery of the learning goals.
+- Create effective and fair assessment methods that foster the learners’ development by providing opportunities to demonstrate their mastery of the learning goals.

 If we take a closer look at the list above, we will realize that it all comes down to: Analysis, Design, Development, Implementation and Evaluation (aka ADDIE model).
 And while it’s important to create a valuable framework for the necessary instructional designer skills, it is equally important to remember that these 10 (or how much ever you stumble upon) features are dynamic and flexible components of a whole.